ThomasCarroll/htqc/r_course/introToR_Session1.md

 [1] 1 2 3 4
 ```

-As with data.frames, the $ sign may be used to extract elements from a list
+As with data.frames, the $ sign may be used to extract named elements from a list

 ```r